Skip to content

 abra -h

 You may need to add the ~/.local/bin/ directory to your $PATH variable, in order to run the executable.
+Also, run this line into your terminal so you have immediate access to abra on the current terminal.

 export PATH=$PATH:$HOME/.local/bin